Oily Bears

 It doesn’t: a much better, more informative article at the Seattle Times.

-It’s Fun to Say at the NCAA
+It’s Fun to Stay at the NCAA

-It’s rather quaint the way University administrators and NCAA officials declare just how wonderful and pure is the devotion of their students to athletics.
+It’s rather quaint the way university administrators and NCAA officials declare just how wonderful and pure is the devotion of their students to athletics.
 They play for the love of the sport; they aspire to greatness.
 They want to improve themselves.
 They want to be true to their school.
-They want to learn about leadership and team-building and self-sacrafice and self-denial and goal-setting and how to give everything you’ve got, for a higher purpose.
+They want to learn about leadership and team-building and self-sacrifice and self-denial and goal-setting and how to give everything you’ve got, for a higher purpose.

 Don’t be too quick to dismiss the idea.
 I mean, it is not likely at all that it’s going to happen, but not because it makes sense to do it the way we do it now.
 It will not happen because of simple, unencumbered ruthless human greed.
-There is no body or institution or person who is in a position to prevent the NCAA would perpetuating their positions of privilege indefinitely.
+There is no body or institution or person who is in a position to prevent the NCAA from perpetuating their positions of privilege indefinitely.
 There is a symbiotic relationship between college administrators, sponsors, coaches, and politicians, and they will all circle the wagons and roll out the big guns if anyone threatens the status quo.

-The players, as you know, are this pure and devoted and selfless.
+The athletes, as you know, are pure and devoted and selfless.
 They play for nothing.
 In fact, if they do accept money or gifts, they can be fined and suspended and expelled.
 But their coaches are among the highest paid state employees in the nation.
 The head of the NCAA famously drives a Porsche and lives in luxury.

 What’s my problem with NCAA sports in America?
 Nothing.
 Just drop the pretense and make it what it really is: a professional league.
 And pay your players and provide them with decent insurance and other benefits, and cut out all the bullshit.
 Strip all of the Universities and Colleges of all the professional sports– let them go back to amateur athletics organized purely, solely, and exclusively by and for amateurs.